Morrison County Accountable Community for Health

 - Need: To combat prescription drug misuse in rural Morrison County, Minnesota.

-- Intervention: The Morrison County ACH brings together primary care, social services, law enforcement, and other partners to make sure that patients receive treatment and support.
+- Intervention: The Morrison County ACH brought together primary care, social services, law enforcement, and other partners to make sure that patients receive treatment and support.

 In 2011 and 2012, CHI St. Gabriel's Health staff in rural Little Falls, Minnesota, began noticing an increase in opioid use among patients – both for medical needs and misuse.
-In addition, prescription drugs were the #1 reason for emergency department admissions.
+In addition, prescription drugs were the most common reason for emergency department admissions.

 To combat prescription drug misuse, Morrison County formed an Accountable Community for Health (ACH), part of a statewide effort to bring together partners like local public health boards, social services, law enforcement, and primary care through formal business agreements and service integration.

-The Morrison County ACH is a partnership of:
+The Morrison County ACH was a partnership of:

 - CHI St. Gabriel's Health